Euthanasia of the animal

 • Captive-bolt stunner

-Fire and rescue services will not make the decision about whether an animal is euthanised.
-However, from a safety and welfare perspective, the incident commander will need to be involved in the decision about where and how the animal will be euthanised.
+Fire and rescue services cannot make the decision about whether an animal is euthanised.
+However, from a safety and welfare perspective, the incident commander should be involved in the decision about where and how the animal will be euthanised.

-Further information about the euthanasia of animals, and the permissions required, can be found on the Royal College of Veterinary Surgeons website and in the RSPCA’s euthanasia statement.
+Further information about the euthanasia of animals, and the permissions required, can be found on the Royal College of Veterinary Surgeons website and in the RSPCA euthanasia policy.

-To avoid distress to the public, or to prevent filming, it may be appropriate to screen off the area where the animal will be euthanised.
+To avoid distress to the public, or to prevent photography or filming, it may be appropriate to extend cordon distances or screen off the area where the animal will be euthanised.
 This will also provide a degree of privacy to those carrying out the task.
+Adequate screening could include the use of:

 Strategic Actions